-According to the DOJ, two men were found guilty of multiple counts of conspiracy to commit mail and wire fraud, and money laundering.
+According to a DOJ press release, two men were found guilty of multiple counts of conspiracy to commit mail and wire fraud, and money laundering.
 They were selling company stock of a sham company named Niyato Industries Inc. to elderly victims.
 The men were promising big gains from their investment fraud and used high-pressure sales tactics.

 The DOJ says 51-year-old Michael Allen Duke of Richardson, Texas, and 62-year-old Robert Leslie Stencil of Charlotte, North Carolina were sentenced by U.S. District Judge for selling worthless stock.
 The company had no patents, facilities, or an IPO.